tberg12/ocular/README.md

 ### InitializeLanguageModel

-* `-outputLmPath`:
-Output LM file path.
-Required.
+##### Required

 * `-inputTextPath`:
 Path to the text files (or directory hierarchies) for training the LM.
 For each entry, the entire directory will be recursively searched for any files that do not start with `.`.
 For a multilingual (code-switching) model, give multiple comma-separated files with language names: "english->texts/english/,spanish->texts/spanish/,french->texts/french/".
 Be sure to wrap the whole string with "quotes".)
 Required.

-* `-languagePriors`:
+* `-outputLmPath`:
-Prior probability of each language; ignore for uniform priors.
-Give multiple comma-separated language/prior pairs: "english->0.7,spanish->0.2,french->0.1".
-Be sure to wrap the whole string with "quotes".
-(Only relevant if multiple languages used.)
-Default: Uniform priors.
+Output LM file path.
+Required.

+##### Additional Options

-* `-pKeepSameLanguage`:
+* `-insertLongS`:
-Prior probability of sticking with the same language when moving between words in a code-switch model transition model.
-(Only relevant if multiple languages used.)
+Automatically insert "long s" characters into the language model training data?
-Default: 0.999999
+Default: false

 * `-alternateSpellingReplacementPaths`:
 Paths to Alternate Spelling Replacement files.
 If just a simple path is given, the replacements will be applied to all languages.
 For language-specific replacements, give multiple comma-separated language/path pairs: "english->rules/en.txt,spanish->rules/sp.txt,french->rules/fr.txt".
 Be sure to wrap the whole string with "quotes".
 Any languages for which no replacements are need can be safely ignored.
 Default: No alternate spelling replacements.

-* `-insertLongS`:
+* `-charN`:
-Automatically insert "long s" characters into the langauge model training data?
+LM character n-gram length.
-Default: false
+Default: 6

+##### Rarely Used Options

 * `-removeDiacritics`:
 Remove diacritics?
 Default: false

+* `-pKeepSameLanguage`:
+Prior probability of sticking with the same language when moving between words in a code-switch model transition model.
+(Only relevant if multiple languages used.)
+Default: 0.999999

+* `-languagePriors`:
+Prior probability of each language; ignore for uniform priors.
+Give multiple comma-separated language/prior pairs: "english->0.7,spanish->0.2,french->0.1".
+Be sure to wrap the whole string with "quotes".
+(Only relevant if multiple languages used.)
+Default: Uniform priors.

+* `-lmPower`:
+Exponent on LM scores.
+Default: 4.0

 * `-explicitCharacterSet`:
 A set of valid characters.
 If a character with a diacritic is found but not in this set, the diacritic will be dropped.
 Other excluded characters will simply be dropped.
 Ignore to allow all characters.
 Default: Allow all characters.

-* `-charN`:
-LM character n-gram length.
-Default: 6

-* `-lmPower`:
-Exponent on LM scores.
-Default: 4.0

 * `-lmCharCount`:
 Number of characters to use for training the LM.
 Use 0 to indicate that the full training data should be used.
-Default: 0
+Default: Use all documents in full.

 ### InitializeFont

+##### Required

 * `-inputLmPath`:
 Path to the language model file (so that it knows which characters to create images for).